fieldtrip/website/example/checkconfig.md

     %   cfg.trackconfig = 'cleanup', 'report' or 'off'
     %   cfg.checksize   = number in bytes, can be inf (set max size allowed for output cfg fields)

-When you use a FieldTrip function, this automatically calls ft_defaults. ft_defaults is a function that takes care of path setting, plus it sets defaults to be used throughout fieldtrip.
-It does this by creating a global variable called ft_defaults (i.e. a variable that is available to all functions, but not directly visible to the user.
-You can make it visible by typing 'global ft_default').
-The variable ft_default has the following fields and default settings that pertain to \*_[ft_checkconfig](/reference/ft_checkconfig)_
+When you use a FieldTrip function, this automatically calls the function `ft_defaults`, which takes care of path setting, plus it sets defaults to be used throughout FieldTrip.
+It does this by creating a global variable called `ft_default`, i.e. a variable that is available to all functions, but not directly visible to the user.
+You can make it visible by typing `global ft_default`.
+The variable `ft_default` has the following fields and default settings that pertain to **[ft_checkconfig](/reference/ft_checkconfig)**.

     ft_default.checkconfig = 'loose';
     ft_default.trackconfig = 'off';